Submodules

 Submodules and subgroups

-Recall that a Z-module is the same as an abelian group.
+Recall that a Z-module is "the same" as an abelian group.
 Under this identification, submodules are in (natural) bijection with subgroups.

 Submodules and vector spaces